adamlash/oauth2-proxy-azuread/README.md

 # oauth2-proxy-azuread
 Oauth2 Proxy on K8s with a Demo App and on Azure.
 The below will assume a FRESH cluster has been made, but you can also do this on an existing one, just add or remove where applicable (eg ingress controller).

-This is also for the nginx ingress contoller so if you are using something else (Traefik etc.).
+This is also for the nginx ingress contoller so if you are using something else (Traefik etc.), check out how to do the redirection from authed/not authed.

-The Final point is the below is using the **dummy builtin self-signed K8s Certs as well**, you may want to look at using something like cert-manager (https://cert-manager.io/docs/installation/kubernetes/) for actually creating *real* certificates with letsencrypt!
+The final point is the below is using the **dummy builtin self-signed K8s Certs as well**, you may want to look at using something like cert-manager (https://cert-manager.io/docs/installation/kubernetes/) for actually creating *real* certificates with letsencrypt!
 This is just a quick demo mainly focussing on the oauth2-proxy config, and all the cert stuff is just incidental...

 ## Step 0 - Get a Domain